nayeemquayum/telecom_EDA/README.md

-##Trying to create first repository in githubgi
+##Trying to create first repository in github